-Maintaining writing momentum is one of those things that can take a bit of figuring out.
-I was asked a while back how I go about writing past the 10,000 word mark.
+I was asked quite a while back how I go about maintaining momentum writing past the 10,000 word mark.
 For me this is a pretty easy question to answer, because I’ve never really struggled to maintain momentum.
 Quite the reverse, actually… I tend to be way too prolific.

-What I do struggle with is keeping my focus on one thing.
-If I’m in the mood to write something specific I can get 5,000 or more words done in a day.
-My personal best is 7,500 in ~12 hours, which ain’t bad at all.
+If I’m in the mood to write something specific I can get 5,000 or more words done in a day, no problem.
+My personal best at time of writing is 9,000 in ~12 hours, which ain’t bad at all.
 But if I don’t feel like it?
 1,000 might be a struggle, and chances are I’d give up after 500 words.
 And what I did write probably wouldn’t be very good.